 Non-biological laundry detergents offer the same great cleaning power of their biological counterparts, but without the enzymes.
 While enzymes in biological detergents can lend a helping hand when it comes to stain removal, they are considered to be common household allergens – much like pet hair or dust mites – and they may not always be the best option for those with very sensitive skin.

-The good news is that non-biological detergents like Persil Powercaps Non-Bio are still tough on stains while also being gentle on skin.
+The good news is that non-biological detergents like Persil Non-Bio washing capsules are still tough on stains while also being gentle on skin.
 With non-bio, you may need to wash at slightly higher temperatures for enzymatic stains.
 To help you decide which detergent is best for your family, check out our handy guide to the difference between non-biological and biological detergents.